 Know cybercrime risks and always be alert

 Cybercriminals will flood targeted victims with daily emails.
 Many emails will have malicious software hidden in them.
 There is always a chance you may fall for such traps.
 The smartest of us do sometimes.
-So don’t transfer money just because you have received an email from someone you trust requesting you to do so.
+So don’t transfer money just because you have received an email from someone requesting you to do so.
 Make a quick call to confirm your understanding.

 Domain/email spoofing and business email compromises are also some of the tactics that cybercriminals use.
 Unsuspecting people – including you – can easily fall victim.
 You may see a familiar company name, but when you look at the email address, it’s something really strange like [email protected] I try to make a habit of looking at the email address.
 That might be helpful for you too.